Hyperelasticity

 Compressibility

 One important aspect of the description of materials is their volumetric behavior when they are deformed.
 Typically we differentiate between compressible, incompressible and nearly incompressible material models.
 In a compressible material description the volume of the deformed object is allowed to change.
 For an incompressible material, the change in volume under deformation is zero.
-This incompressibility is expressed by the mathematical definition of incompressibility and given as .
+This incompressibility is expressed by the mathematical definition of incompressibility and is given as .

 where .
 The isochoric part represent deformations without changes in volume.
 The volumetric part models the incompressibility.
 In fact, the volumetric part is used to enforce incompressibility. is constructed such that it depends only on the volume ratio .
 A model which enforces is incompressible.